davewil/automation/project-manager/COMMANDS.md

 ## Project Navigation

 ### `open <project>`
+Opens a project with a smart workflow that ensures your project is ready to work on.

+**Workflow:**
+1. Pulls latest changes (if `auto_pull` is enabled)
+2. Checks for outdated dependencies
+3. Runs build (if configured)
+4. Runs tests (if configured)
-Opens a project in your configured editor and starts a shell in that directory.
+5. Opens in your configured editor

 ```bash
 open grocery_planner
 ```

+This ensures you start with the latest code, know about dependency updates, and have a working build before you begin coding!

 ### `projects`
 Lists all configured projects.